 Blu tack is great, no doubt about it.
-This squishy substance is great for mounting a picture on the wall without any nails and for balancing that vintage table you got on sale.
+This squishy substance is excellent for mounting a picture on the wall without any nails and balancing that vintage table you got on sale.
 Inadvertently, you squish some blu tack into your rug.
 This guide will show you how to remove blu tack from the carpet step-by-step

-How to remove blu tack from your lovely carpet
+How to remove blu tack from your carpet

 Ironically, blu tack was invented by accident, now causing furniture and carpet accidents every day.
 But this doesn’t mean that blu tack mishaps can’t be fixed.
 The stickiness of blu tack increases over time.
 Be cautious and don’t rush when you try removing it after a long period of time has passed.
 Whatever you do, always test on an inconspicuous area of your carpet to avoid damaging the fibres.

 Method #1 – Using heat